Collaborative Undergraduate Research and Inquiry

 3. Steen Fellowships support students engaged in independent research projects conducted during the summer.

-The CURI office also supports students who travel to present research findings at regional and national conferences.
+CURI also supports students who travel to present research findings at regional and national conferences.
 Supported presentations can be based on classroom projects, independent research, or summer research on or off campus.

 Learning about Research Opportunities at St. Olaf